SystemsApproach/ops/control.rst

 `Enterprises` are further divided into `Sites`.
-A site is a point-of-presence for an `Enterprise` and may be either physical or logical (i.e. a single geographic location could contain several logical sites).
+A site is a point-of-presence for an `Enterprise` and may be either physical or logical (i.e., a single geographic location could contain several logical sites).
 The `Site` model contains the following fields:

 * `imsi-definition`: A description of how IMSIs are constructed for